Evolution of progenitors for electron capture supernovae: Results

 \subsection{Pre SAGB evolution}

-In this section, we summarize the evolutional results of a 10.8 M$_\odot$ star from its ZAMS phase to the completion of the dredge-out, or mergence of convective regions which surrounds the ONe core.
+In this section, we summarize the evolutionary results of a 10.8 M$_\odot$ star from its ZAMS phase to the completion of the dredge-out \citep{ibe97}, or merging of convective regions which surround the ONe core.
 Figure \ref{f_khd} shows the time evolution of convective regions.